Lisa LaFlamme: Dismissal

 The Guardian correspondent Leyland Cecco reported on accusations of misogyny, sexism and ageism and "furore over LaFlamme's termination" in the public debate.
 Bell Media published a statement that they would be "taking steps to initiate an independent, third-party internal workplace review."
 Robyn Doolittle of The Globe and Mail alleges a "senior CTV official" told her they witnessed a meeting where "Mr. Melling asked who had approved the decision to 'let Lisa’s hair go grey.'
 The issue of Ms. LaFlamme’s hair colour came up again on set one day, when he noted that it was taking on a purple hue in the studio lighting."
 Carol Off and Melissa Fung have argued that LaFlamme's firing was an example of sexism.
 On August 26, Melling went on leave, effective immediately, to "spend time with his family"; BCE Inc.'s chief executive officer, Mirko Bibic, contradicted CTV's explanation, stating that the leave was "pending the outcome of the workplace review that is proceeding."
 Journalists within the CTV newsroom issued a letter to Bibic, BCE's board of directors, and president "expressing a lack of confidence in Mr. Melling's leadership", "serious concerns" over LaFlamme's dismissal, and "toxic work culture that has developed at CTV over the past eight months."
 On December 19, 2022, the independent review concluded with Melling being reassigned away from CTV's news division, citing a need for civility, respect, and better working conditions in the newsroom.

 On August 25, the Canadian branch of the Wendy's restaurant chain changed the hair of their girl mascot from red to gray in support of LaFlamme.
 Dove Canada did not mention LaFlamme explicitly but urged its followers to turn their pictures to grayscale in support of graying women, and announced a $100,000 donation to Catalyst, an organization for inclusive workplaces.
 The Sports Illustrated Swimsuit Twitter account retweeted the cover of its Maye Musk issue, who also has gray hair, and mentioned its support for the Dove campaign.

 CityNews

 On September 9, 2022, Rogers Media announced that it had hired LaFlamme as a special correspondent to cover the death of Queen Elizabeth II and her legacy.
 She reported from London for CityNews and its platforms.

 On April 21, 2023, Rogers Media announced that LaFlamme would cover the coronation of Charles III and Camilla alongside Cynthia Mulligan for CityNews and its platforms.

-She has not, however, joined CityNews as a full-time permanent journalist.
+She did not, however, join CityNews as a full-time permanent correspondent.

+Other work

 In 2025 she launched Carry the Fire, a podcast sponsored by the Princess Margaret Cancer Centre in which she interviewed cancer patients and survivors about their experiences and perseverance.

+In the summer of 2024, she was selected to headline the Estée Lauder Canada rollout of the "Because of My Age" campaign.
+She was joined by other prominent female figures including Tamsen Fadal, Gina Torres, and Daisy Fuentes.